3 Week South Africa Itinerary (+ Map)

 Top things to see and do in Knysna

-Knysna is a popular holiday spot for good reason.
+Knysna is a popular holiday spot in South Africa.
 It’s a seaside setting on a shimmering lagoon and offers lots of opportunities for hiking and cycling, as well as lounging on the beach.

 While you’re there, you’ll want to see the iconic Knysna Heads.
 These rocky cliffs are the headlands of two peninsulas at the entrance of the lagoon.
 The eastern head is the easiest to access and has great views.